Jaetoxi/amax.dockers/amax.meta.chain/README.md

 - Optional: a block log which includes the block the snapshot was taken at.
 Do *NOT* include `data/blocks/reversible`.

 2. Make sure `data/state` does not exist
-3. Start `amnod` with the `--snapshot` option, and the options listed in the `state_history_plugin`.
+3. Start `node` with the `--snapshot` option, and the options listed in the `state_history_plugin`.
-4. Do not stop `amnod` until it has received at least 1 block from the network, or it won't be able to restart.
+4. Do not stop `node` until it has received at least 1 block from the network, or it won't be able to restart.